Annuals are often amazing in their variety and they bring fresh change to the garden.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Pot-in-pot technique for a growing bed by Keith Hall, Nature & Garden contributor
+Pot-in-pot technique for a growing bed (also on social media) by Keith Hall, Nature & Garden contributor

 Coleus in a pot-in-pot bed by Keith Hall, Nature & Garden contributor